joeldodich/zubridge/packages/electron/docs/api-reference.md

 ### Bridge APIs

-#### `createGenericBridge(stateManager, windows)`
+#### `createCoreBridge(stateManager, windows)`

-Creates a generic bridge between the main process and renderer processes, using any state manager that implements the `StateManager` interface.
+Creates a core bridge between the main process and renderer processes, using any state manager that implements the `StateManager` interface.

 ##### Parameters: